gyda13/Crud-Vapor-App/README.md

                 }
             }
         }
-        // delet the product from the Producr array in the view products.remove(atOffsets: offesets)
+        // delet the product from the Product array in the view products.remove(atOffsets: offesets)
    }
    ```